-Studies of the most prevalent neurobehavioral disorder in children, Attention-Deficit/Hyperactivity Disorder, presents some of the strongest evidence for a “nature fix.”
+Studies of Attention-Deficit/Hyperactivity Disorder, the most prevalent neurobehavioral disorder in children, suggest some of the strongest evidence for a “nature fix.”
 Frances E. Kuo, an associate professor at the University of Illinois’ Department of Natural Resources and Environmental Sciences, demonstrated in 2004 that exposure to nature reduces ADHD symptoms across the board in children.

-Her study tracked 452 American kids between the ages of 5-18.
-She found that common leisure activities conducted in relatively natural outdoor environments, like the backyard or local greenspaces, reduced children’s ADHD symptoms significantly more than the same activities done indoors or in “built outdoor” settings (think: playgrounds).
+Her study tracked 452 American kids between the ages of 5 and 18.
+She found that common leisure activities conducted in relatively natural outdoor environments, like the backyard or local green spaces, reduced children’s ADHD symptoms significantly more than the same activities done indoors or in “built outdoor” settings (think: playgrounds).
 Kuo’s findings were consistent across age, gender, geography, and income group, as well as across severity of diagnosis.

 “Increasingly the research is showing that outdoor and nature play is incredibly important for kids, for both their cognitive and emotional development,” says Florence Williams, author of The Nature Fix: Why Nature Makes Us Happier, Healthier, and More Creative.
 “And sadly, they’re getting less of it all the time in the digital age.”